-One suggestion is that the diameter of the dining room chandelier should be about one-half to two-thirds the width of the table it will be hanging over.
+The diameter of a dining room chandelier should be about one-half to two-thirds the width of the table over which it will be hanging.

 However, most designers are not opposed to bending the rules just a bit.
 "I don’t have a strict requirement on chandelier sizing," notes Mary Patton of Mary Patton Design.
 "In fact, I generally prefer intentionally larger chandeliers."

 Kim Coombs of KBCO Design adds that choosing a chandelier for a given room doesn't simply come down to measurements.
 "When selecting chandeliers, I consider other important factors that will enhance the aesthetic of the space," she notes.
 "For example, 'Do I want this fixture to be the focal point of the room?' and, 'Will it be the main lighting source, or is it to create a mood in the space?'"
 In a dining room with a long, rectangular table, there are a couple of routes one can go, according to Coombs.
 "A long, expansive chandelier is an option, as are multiple hanging fixtures to elongate the space," she states.
 "Using chandeliers or dropped pendants create interest, soft lighting effects, and intimacy, while recessed lighting or ceiling mounts can not give the same effect."

 The dining table you own will influence the fixture design that you wish to purchase.
 According to designer Shoshanna Shapiro of Sho and Co, if you have a rectangular dining table, you will want to opt for rectangular fixtures, two pendants, or a round chandelier.
 If you have a round table, a square or round fixture works best, and if you have a square table, you'll also want to select something round.